Recognition of foreign academic qualifications and exams

 For more information on the recognition procedure, please visit the website of Cimea, the national information centre for the recognition of qualifications obtained abroad.

-Medicine: the preliminary test for the recognition of Medicine degrees obtained abroad will be held on Wednesday, 18 September 2019 at 8.30 am in room 201 of the Teaching Sector on via Festa del Perdono 3.
+The preliminary test for the recognition of Medicine degrees obtained abroad will be held on Wednesday, 15 September 2021 at 8.30 am in room 208 of the Teaching Sector in via Festa del Perdono 3.

 If you want to enrol with the University of Milan, you need not submit a special application for recognition: your university degree will be assessed during the admission procedure.
 The recognition of any exams taken abroad may be requested during the enrolment procedure.

-If you wish to have your university degree assessed to obtain the same Italian qualification, you have to submit an Application for recognition, together with the documents listed below from 1 March to 30 July of each year.
+If you wish to have your university degree assessed to obtain the same Italian qualification, you have to submit an Application for recognition, together with the documents listed below from 1 March to 30 June of each year (only for Medicine and Surgery the deadline is 30 July).

 Recognition of health professions degrees is subject to admission.
 To register for the admission test, see the procedures and deadlines in the call for applications.
 Qualifications obtained more than 3 or 5 years ago cannot be recognized (for more information see the Study Programme).